niklasekstrom/niklasekstrom.github.io/_posts/2019-05-05-atomic-snapshots.markdown

 tag: [time]
 date:   2019-05-05 09:00:00 +0200
 ---
 In this installment I will discuss an interesting problem in distributed computing, which is how to implement *atomic snapshots*.
-I consider multiple solutions, and show how clocks, and in particular interval clocks, can be used in a particularly efficient solution.
+I consider multiple solutions, and show how clocks, and in particular *interval clocks*, can be used in a particularly efficient solution.

 I'll describe the problem in a simple setting: a partitioned key-value store (KVS).
 The KVS runs on many, think hundreds or thousands, of server computers (*servers*).
 The key space is partitioned across the servers, so that each server stores multiple keys, but each key is assigned to a single server.
 There are many clients, and they communicate with the servers to access and update the values.
-The assignment of keys to servers is fixed and known to everyone.
+The assignment of keys to servers is fixed and known to all.

 Computers (both clients and servers) are connected in a network, and can communicate only by sending and receiving messages.

 ![KVS organization](/assets/kvs_organization.png)

-There are some obvious operations that clients can perform:
+There are a couple of obvious operations that clients can perform:
-* write(key, value) -> () - associate value with key
+* write(k, v) -> () - associate value v with key k
-* read(key) -> value - returns the value last associated with the key (NULL if no value has been previously associated)
+* read(k) -> v - returns the value last associated with key k (NULL if no value has been previously associated)

 The implementations of these operations are pretty straight forward; a client sends a request message to the server responsible for the key, and the server performs the operation locally and sends a response back to the client.